 I liked the fact that the dual degree with history was offered.
 My family lives in this area so it was an easy choice to come to Wayne State.

-Q: What area are you specializing in?
+Q: In what area did you specialize?
 Why?

 My concentration was in archival administration.

-Q: Where/What format do you take most of your classes?
+Q: Where/What format did you take most of your classes?
 Why?

 In person classes are my first choice, but given that SIS offers a smaller number of those I did most of my MLIS classes online and all of my history classes in person.

-Q: Are you active in any student organizations?
+Q: Were you active in any student organizations?

-Q: How has your involvement in student organizations impacted your SIS experience?
+Q: How did your involvement in student organizations impact your SIS experience?

-My involvement in student organizations has been very beneficial to my SIS experience.
-I’ve been able to meet like-minded students and work on some really interesting projects.
+My involvement in student organizations was very beneficial to my SIS experience.
+I was able to meet like-minded students and work on some really interesting projects.
 The NDSA group also presented at several conferences, including two national conferences.
 Those were great experiences because it provided opportunities to see what other professionals are doing and to network with people working in the jobs we as students hope to one day have.